tae898/taewoon.kim/projects/human-memory.md

 approach that bridges cognitive science, computer science, and engineering.

-Through the phased development strategy—from mastering essential skills in controlled environments to scaling up for real-world interactions—Humemai promises to revolutionize how machines learn, adapt, and interact within their environments.
+Through the phased development strategy—from mastering essential skills in controlled environments to scaling up for real-world interactions—HumemAI promises to revolutionize how machines learn, adapt, and interact within their environments.
 The final goal of deploying these AI systems in the physical world as embodied agents will not only expand their utility and applicability but also pave the way for more natural, intuitive